 It is surprising that these miniatures are not yet officially recognised as depictions of Queen Katherine Howard.24 The sitter's sumptuous attire, featuring cloth of gold and cloth of silver, lavish embroidery, the sable on her sleeves as well as her exquisite jewellery denotes a lady of the highest echelons of society.
-Her necklace comprising four pearls, alternating with gemstones (diamonds and/or rubies) set in gold is the same design as the jewelled bands on the hood worn in portraits by Henry VIII's mother, Elizabeth of York. (figs 19, 20) Several pieces of the sitter's jewellery, including her necklace, appear, not only in royal inventories, but also in portraits of Henry VIII's other wives (necklaces, pendants). (figs 21-28)25
+Her necklace, comprising quatrefoils of pearls alternating with rubies set in gold, resembles the jewelled bands on the hood worn in portraits by Henry VIII's mother, Elizabeth of York. (figs 19, 20) Several pieces of the sitter's jewellery, including her necklace, appear not only in royal inventories, but also correspond closely or exactly to those seen in portraits of Henry VIII's other wives. (figs 21-28)25